Alamo (ALG)

 Alamo’s management team makes decent investment decisions and generates value for shareholders.
 Its five-year average ROIC was 11.6%, slightly better than typical industrials business.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Alamo’s ROIC averaged 2.1 percentage point increases each year.
-This is a good sign, and we hope the company can keep improving.
+Uneventfully, Alamo’s ROIC has stayed the same over the last few years.
+Given the company’s underwhelming financial performance in other areas, we’d like to see its returns improve before recommending the stock.

-We enjoyed seeing Alamo beat analysts’ revenue expectations this quarter.
-On the other hand, its EBITDA missed and its EPS fell short of Wall Street’s estimates.
-Overall, this was a weaker quarter.
-The stock traded down 2.7% to $168.28 immediately after reporting.
+We struggled to find many positives in these results.
+Its revenue missed and its EBITDA fell short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock traded down 5.2% to $206.99 immediately following the results.

 12. Is Now The Time To Buy Alamo?

 Alamo’s business quality ultimately falls short of our standards.
-To kick things off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its rising cash profitability gives it more optionality, the downside is its gross margins are lower than its industrials peers.
+To kick things off, its revenue growth was mediocre over the last five years.
+While its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its gross margins are lower than its industrials peers.
 On top of that, its low free cash flow margins give it little breathing room.

-Alamo’s P/E ratio based on the next 12 months is 14.7x.
-This valuation multiple is fair, but we don’t have much faith in the company.
+Alamo’s P/E ratio based on the next 12 months is 17.9x.
+This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
 We're pretty confident there are superior stocks to buy right now.